daveprowse/vac-live/lab-02/02-instructions.md

 Enter the token for root.

+## Create a new secret in the UI

-Create a new secret in the KV engine.
-The steps to do this in the UI are the same as in the CLI, but it's all point and click.
+Create a new secret (color-C) in the KV engine.

+> Note: The steps to do this in the UI are the same as in the CLI, but it's all point and click.

+Be sure to save when done.

+View both secrets in the UI and in the CLI

 ## Stop the dev server
 In the original terminal where the dev vault is running, press <kbd>Ctrl+C</kbd>.